liliwilson/nyt-crossword-mcp/README.md

 pip install -r requirements.txt

 ```

-After you're able to run it locally, you can connect the server to an LLM application of choice that supports MCP by using the following configuration information:
+After you're able to run it locally, you can connect the server to an LLM application of choice that supports MCP by using configuration information similar to the following:

 ```json
 {